Dental Implant Consent Information

 Uncommon risks and complications include:

-• For an implant placed in the upper jaw, if this is close to the sinus, this may cause a communication between the mouth and the sinus.
-If this occurs, you may need further surgery to repair.
+for an implant placed in the upper jaw, if this is close to the sinus, this may cause a communication between the mouth and the sinus; this may need further surgery

-• Although the success rate for dental implants is very high, there is a risk of failure of the implant to be integrated into the jawbone.
+integrated into the jaw bone.
 The risk of failure is higher, for example, in smokers, diabetics or patients with bone disorders.
-If the implant fails to integrate with the jawbone (known as osseo-integrate), an alternative option may need to be explored.
+Further surgery or an alternative may need to be explored in this instance.

 Rare risks and complications:

-• An extremely rare complication is jaw necrosis (the jaw bone dying).
-The incidence of this occurring is higher in patients taking certain medications such as bisphosphonates or Prolia which slow down osteoporosis, or if you are receiving radiation to the head or neck area.
+very rarely jaw necrosis (the jaw bone dying) if you are taking certain medications (e.g.Bisphosphonates, Prolia) to prevent or slow down osteoporosis, or if you are receiving radiation to the head and/or neck.